CloudLabsAI-Azure/apim-lab/apim-lab/gs/gs.md

 5. **Azure Key Vault**: Stores sensitive information like API keys and certificates securely.

-6. **JWT (JSON Web Tokens)**: Manages user authentication and permissions to ensure secure API access.

-7. **Azure Monitor and Application Insights**: Tracks API performance and provides alerts for monitoring and optimization.
+6. **Azure Monitor and Application Insights**: Tracks API performance and provides alerts for monitoring and optimization.

-8. **Azure Logic Apps**: Automates workflows and integrates with other services based on API events.
+7. **Azure Logic Apps**: Automates workflows and integrates with other services based on API events.

 ## Getting Started with Lab